sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 Note: The term *east-west* generally defines network traffic that travels within a tenant network or between tenant networks.

+#### Example environment configuration

+Instance 1 resides on compute node 1 and uses tenant network 1.
+Instance 2 resides on compute node 2 and uses tenant network 2.
+Both tenant networks reside on the same distributed router.
+Instance 1 sends a packet to instance 2.

+* Tenant network 1

+  * Network: 192.168.1.0/24

+  * Gateway: 192.168.1.1 with MAC address *G1*

+* Tenant network 2

+  * Network: 192.168.2.0/24

+  * Gateway: 192.168.2.1 with MAC address *G2*

+* Compute node 1

+  * Instance 1: 192.168.1.11 with MAC address *I1*

+  * DVR MAC address *D1*

+* Compute node 2

+  * Instance 2: 192.168.2.11 with MAC address *I2*

+  * DVR MAC address *D2*

+#### Packet flow

+The following steps involve compute node 1:

+1. The instance 1 `tap` interface (1) forwards the packet to the Linux bridge `qbr` via `veth` pair.
+The packet contains destination MAC address *G1* because the destination resides on another network.

+1. Security group rules (2) on the Linux bridge `qbr` handle state tracking for the packet.

+1. The Linux bridge `qbr` forwards the packet to the Open vSwitch integration bridge `br-int` via `veth` pair.

+1. The Open vSwitch integration bridge `br-int` forwards the packet to the tenant network 1 interface in the `qrouter` namespace (3) via `veth` pair.

+1. The `qrouter` namespace routes the packet to tenant network 2.

+1. The tenant network 2 interface in the `qrouter` namespace (4) forwards the packet to the Open vSwitch integration bridge `br-int` via `veth` pair.

+1. The Open vSwitch integration bridge `br-int` modifies the packet to contain the internal tag for tenant network 2.

+1. The Open vSwitch integration bridge `br-int` forwards the packet to the Open vSwitch tunnel bridge `br-tun`.

+1. The Open vSwitch tunnel bridge `br-tun` replaces the packet source MAC address *I1* with *D1*.

+1. The Open vSwitch tunnel bridge `br-tun` wraps the packet in a VXLAN or GRE tunnel that contains a tag for tenant network 2.

+1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to compute node 2 via the tunnel interface.

+The following steps involve compute node 2:

+1. The Open vSwitch tunnel bridge `br-tun` unwraps the packet.

+1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to the Open vSwitch integration bridge `br-int`.

+1. The Open vSwitch integration bridge `br-int` replaces the packet source MAC address *D1* with *G2*.

+1. The Open vSwitch integration bridge `br-int` forwards the packet to the Linux bridge `qbr` via `veth` pair.

+1. Security group rules (7) on the Linux bridge `qbr` handle state tracking for the packet.

+1. Port `tap` on the Linux bridge `qbr` forwards the packet to the instance 2 `tap` interface (8) via `veth` pair.

+Note: Packets arriving from compute node 1 do not traverse the tenant network interfaces (5,6) in the `qrouter` namespace on compute node 2.
+However, return traffic will traverse them.

 ![Neutron DVR Scenario - Network Traffic Flow - East/West](../common/images/networkguide-neutron-dvr-flowew1.png "Neutron DVR Scenario - Network Traffic Flow - East/West")